michaelbjacobson/freeport/README.md

 <br>

-##### Option 3: Use freeport™ (not actually trademarked) to do all that heavy lifting for you!
+##### Option 3: Use freeport™ to do all that heavy lifting for you!
 Simply install by running the following at your command line...
 ```
 $ curl -sSL https://freeport.herokuapp.com | sudo sh
 ```